MakePrisms/boardwalkcash/README.md

 is used only when running locally.
 We are still keeping the express server because the plan is to eventually move to self-hosting.

+The database and realtime service are hosted on Supabase platform.
+Supabase [branching](https://supabase.com/docs/guides/deployment/branching) is used which creates a new environment for every new feature branch.
+Additionally, there is a production environment which corresponds to `master` branch.
+Every pull request open in GitHub results in a new Supabase environment being created with database migrations being applied automatically.
+Every additional push to GitHub applies new migrations (if any) to the Supabase environment.
+Supabase-Vercel integration sets the corresponding env variables in Vercel so that each Vercel preview deploy can use this dedicated Supabase environment.
+When the feature branch is merged, corresponding Supabase environment is deleted.
+Merging to `master` branch updates the production environment and applies new db migrations to the live database if any.

 ## Dependencies

 Dependency should be added only if the benefits are clear.
 Avoid adding it for trivial stuff.
 Any dependency added